dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ### Snowflake

-Snowflake’s offerings are the most robust and user-friendly, offering both a [web-based loader](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html) as well as [a bulk importer](https://docs.snowflake.com/en/user-guide/data-load-bulk.html).
+Snowflake’s options are robust and user-friendly, offering both a [web-based loader](https://docs.snowflake.com/en/user-guide/data-load-web-ui.html) as well as [a bulk importer](https://docs.snowflake.com/en/user-guide/data-load-bulk.html).
 The web loader is suitable for small to medium files (up to 50MB) and can be used for specific files, all files in a folder, or files in a folder that match a given pattern.
 It’s also the most provider-agnostic, with support for Amazon S3, Google Cloud Storage, Azure and the local file system.

 <Lightbox src="/img/blog/2022-11-22-move-spreadsheets-to-your-dwh/snowflake-uploader.png" title="Snowflake’s web-based Load Data Wizard via the Snowflake Blog https://www.snowflake.com/blog/tech-tip-getting-data-snowflake/" />